Urban Transportation Development Corporation

 The Services and R&D companies were merged in the mid-1980s to form Transportation Technology Ltd.

 The Intermediate Capacity Transit System (ICTS) was sold into three markets: the Toronto Transit Commission (TTC) for its Scarborough RT line, Detroit's Detroit People Mover, and Vancouver's SkyTrain system.

 Further sales proved more difficult than had been hoped, but in the early 1980s, Hawker Siddeley Canada joined forces with UTDC in order to win a number of contracts with the TTC and Ontario's GO Transit commuter network.
 They formed a joint operating company at their Canadian Car & Foundry (CC&F) factories in Thunder Bay and Kingston, Ontario: Can-Car Rail built heavy-rail passenger cars, subway cars, streetcars and other vehicles.
 Now armed with a complete portfolio from light to heavy rail, UTDC had a number of additional successes in North America, and became a major vendor in the mass transit market.
-It was privatized in the 1986, when it was purchased by Lavalin of Quebec.
+It was privatized in 1986, when it was purchased by Lavalin of Quebec.
 The UTDC factories in Kingston and Thunder Bay continue to produce rapid transit systems for use in Ontario and abroad.